 Professionally Written Documentation Is Valued

 Technical documentation is the face of a company's project, or you can say the image of your firm shows to the world.
 So, your document should look professional as the firm's stake depends to a large extent on it.
 Thus, the quality of manuals is just as significant as including an excellent support team.
 It should be noted that when your documentation expresses more and has a clear way of representing technical aspects, a lot of problems are defended without the fanatical involvement of support.
 So to make any technical documents or user manuals correct or accurate, proofreading plays an important role.

 Who Does the Proofreading?

 The pick of a person for doing the proofreading thing differs for every team/technical writing department.
 Ideally, it is, of course, the role of a responsible person to allocate this task.
-Quite habitually, professional writers are involved in proofreading their technical documentation or articles without any prior help from others.
-Though it is a difficult task in proofreading one's own work, this approach saves the money as well as resources of the firm.
+Quite habitually, professional writers are involved in proofreading their technical documentation or articles without others' prior help.
+Though it is a difficult task in proofreading one's own work, this approach saves the money and resources of the firm.